 Introduction to the Online Database of Historical Viols

-In the early 1990s Tourin generously turned the database over to Thomas MacCracken, a musicologist (and amateur gambist) who has managed it since then, seeking both to add additional instruments and to provide more information about each one in a more accessible format.
-The still-growing list currently contains about 1600 viols, with more than thirty data fields for each; as a result, it is no longer practical to make complete printouts, though selected subsets have been freely shared with individual players, builders and restorers, curators, and other interested people over the years.
+In the early 1990s Tourin generously turned the database over to the musicologist (and amateur gambist) Thomas MacCracken, who has managed it since then, seeking both to add additional instruments and to provide more information about each one in a more accessible format.
+The still-growing list currently contains about 1660 viols, with more than thirty data fields for each; as a result, it is no longer practical to make complete printouts, though selected subsets have been freely shared with individual players, builders and restorers, curators, and other interested people over the years.

 After two more decades of intermittent work the time finally seems right to begin making this information more widely available.
-The present offering contains 222 records of viols known or supposed to have been made in England, and will be followed by further installments covering instruments from other European countries.
-Most importantly, it is an active database which visitors to this website can manipulate themselves, rather than a list "frozen" in one particular order, equivalent to a paper printout or publication in book form.
+A first installment, containing viols known or supposed to have been made in England, was made available here on the website of the VdGSA in late 2011; this was joined in mid-2013 by a second group consisting of French viols with more than five strings, and then by the remaining French viols in autumn 2014.
+These will be followed by further installments covering instruments from other European countries until the whole database is online.
+Most importantly, this is an active database which website visitors can manipulate themselves, rather than a list "frozen" in one particular order, equivalent to a paper printout or publication in book form.
+Many thanks are due to Peter Payzant, one of the VdGSA's webmasters, for creating the programming required to make this possible over the internet, which is quite a different matter from using a standard database program installed on a personal computer.

 - the (nominal) size of the viol, such as treble, tenor, or bass;